diskoverdata/diskover-docs/source_files/install_diskover_web_linux_centos_and_rhel_install_diskover_web.md

 }
 ```

-### NGINX Changes Required for CentOS 8.X / RHEL
+#### NGINX Changes Required for CentOS 8.X / RHEL

-➡️ If **IPV6** is not in use or disabled comment out the following line in the `/etc/nginx/nginx.conf` file:
+🔴 &nbsp;If **IPV6** is not in use or disabled comment out the following line in the `/etc/nginx/nginx.conf` file:
 ```
 # listen       [::]:80 default_server;
 ```

-➡️ This will keep NGINX from starting, restart NGINX:
+🔴 &nbsp;This will keep NGINX from starting, restart NGINX:
 ```
 systemctl restart nginx
 ```

-### Open Firewall Ports for Diskover-Web
+#### Open Firewall Ports for Diskover-Web

-➡️ Diskover-Web listens on **port 8000** by default.
+🔴 &nbsp;Diskover-Web listens on **port 8000** by default.
 To open the firewall for ports required by Diskover-Web:
 ```
 firewall-cmd --add-port=8000/tcp --permanent
 firewall-cmd --reload
 ```

-### Modifications Required to Install Diskover-Web on CentOS 8.X / RHEL
+#### Modifications Required to Install Diskover-Web on CentOS 8.X / RHEL

 The **remi** repository is not needed, but access to the **EPEL repo** is for PHP modules.
 The issue is there are some PHP modules missing in the RHEL 8 distribution.
 The **php-pecl-mcrypt** module was dropped.

-➡️ The following modules need to be installed for **php-pecl-mcrypt**:
+🔴 &nbsp;The following modules need to be installed for **php-pecl-mcrypt**:
 ```
 yum install libtomcrypt-devel
   yum install libmcrypt-devel